syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 ## Creating an application with .NET MAUI chart

 1. Create a new .NET MAUI application in Visual Studio.
-2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
+2. Syncfusion® .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
 To add SfPolarChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Charts, and then install it.
 3. To initialize the control, import the Chart namespace.
 4. Initialize the [SfPolarChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfPolarChart.html).